Creating a highly engaged workplace begins with having effective employee retention strategies.

 12. Parental Leave

 Companies are expanding and improving their parental leave policies in different ways.
-Increasing parental benefits for mothers and fathers has been shown to have positive outcomes for the employees, their families, and their employers.
+Increasing parental benefits for mothers and fathers has been shown to have positive outcomes for employees, their families, and their employers.

 13. Conducting Exit interviews